huntdatacenter/docs/docs/README.md

 ::: danger NOTE
-All labs needs to migrate to the new services model by 1 October 2021 to adjust resources and add new services, and before 1 January 2022 to continue your services.
+All labs are now required to have upgraded to new agreements to adjust resources.
+All need to upgrade before 1 January 2022.

 [Click here to learn more](/services/services-model)
 :::